gakuranman/genesis-simple-portfolio/readme.txt

 1. Upload contents of the directory to /wp-content/plugins/ (or use the automatic installer).
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Click on 'Portfolio' in the admin menu to add new items.

+= Optional =

 4. Create a file called 'archive.php' in your WordPress theme to view archive listings.

-= Optional =

 5. Create a file called 'archive-portfolio.php' in your WordPress theme in order to customise the portfolio archive listing.
 6. Create files called 'taxonomy-type.php' and 'taxonomy-label.php' in your WordPress theme in order to customise the taxonomy archive listings.

+= After De-activating =

+7. If deactivating the plugin, please visit the Settings > Permalinks page in the WordPress menu to update your URL structures after doing so.
+Just visiting this page (no need to even click 'Save Changes') will flush the rewrite rules and make sure everything is working correctly on your website.

 == Frequently Asked Questions ==